 As in the case of the DUID-LLT, special values can be used for the configuration of the DUID-EN.
-If enterprise-id is 0, the server will use a value from the existing DUID-EN.
+If the enterprise-id is 0, the server will use a value from the existing DUID-EN.
 If the server is not using any DUID or the existing DUID has a different type, the ISC enterprise id will be used.
-When an empty string is used for identifier, the identifier from the existing DUID-EN will be used.
-If the server is not using any DUID-EN the new 6-bytes long identifier will be generated.
+When an empty string is entered for identifier, the identifier from the existing DUID-EN will be used.
+If the server is not using any DUID-EN, a new 6-byte-long identifier will be generated.

-DUID-LL is configured in the same way as DUID-LLT with an exception that the time parameter has no effect for DUID-LL, because this DUID type only comprises a hardware type and link layer address.
+DUID-LL is configured in the same way as DUID-LLT except that the time parameter has no effect for DUID-LL, because this DUID type only comprises a hardware type and link-layer address.
 The following example demonstrates how to configure DUID-LL: